yasserhous/Kali-VM/README.md

 *DISCLOSURE* This repository is currently in progress.
 I use it to document my progress.

+Words of Wisdom
+As you are progressing into this project, know that you will face challenges that I did not face.
+Do not fear those challenges, as they will help you learn.

 # Secure Virtual Envrionment for Malware analysis
 ## OVERVIEW